JvanKatwijk/qt-dab/README.md

 In reality the NULL period is not completely without signal, it contains an encoding of the TII data.
 The *TII scope* shows the spectrum of the data in the NULL period.
-This TII data - when decoded leading to 2 digit numbers-  is used to identify the transmitter of the signal received, these numbers can be mapped upon a name and location of the transmitter.
+This TII data - when decoded leads to 2 2 digit numbers -  is used to identify the transmitter of the signal received, these numbers can be mapped upon a name and location of the transmitter.

 ![6.1](/qt-dab-channel.png)